-a.
-OLC claims that its ratification argument "is strongly reinforced by the Historical and Revision Note that was included in the 1945 report of the House Committee on the Revision of the Laws when Congress enacted title 18 of the U.S. Code into positive law."
+(a) OLC claims that its ratification argument "is strongly reinforced by the Historical and Revision Note that was included in the 1945 report of the House Committee on the Revision of the Laws when Congress enacted title 18 of the U.S. Code into positive law."
 OLC Opinion at 12.
 But that note does nothing more than quote the dicta from Youngs Rubber and briefly describe the holdings of Nicholas and Davis, all of which concern contraception.
 The note makes only a single mention of abortion, in its quotation of the Youngs Rubber dicta.
-It's farfetched to think that anyone who read that note would be on notice that enactment of Title 18 would mean that Congress was abandoning the "national policy of discountenancing abortion as inimical to the national life."
+It is farfetched to think that anyone who read that note would be on notice that enactment of Title 18 would mean that

+Congress was abandoning the "national policy of discountenancing abortion as inimical to the national life."

-b.
-Even if you were to accept OLC's misreading of these rulings from four circuit courts, there were nine circuit courts when the Seventh Circuit issued its ruling in Bours and ten circuit courts when the other rulings were issued.
+(b) OLC relies on its misreading of rulings from four circuit courts.
+But there were nine circuit courts when the Seventh Circuit issued its ruling in Bours and ten circuit courts when the other rulings were issued.
 So even if OLC's account of these rulings were accurate, it would be odd to find a "consensus interpretation" from a minority of circuit courts.